 What is a Potato?

-The History of Potatoes
+Potato Facts: The History of Potatoes

-By 1589 it had made its way to Ireland thanks to Sir Walter Rarligh who planted 40,000 acres of the plant.
+By 1589 it had made its way to Ireland thanks to Sir Walter Raleigh who planted 40,000 acres of the plant.
 By 1630 it was spread throughout the rest of Europe.
 Because of their growth habit, they became a staple crop as they were easier to grow than many grains, and required very little room overall to yield a large harvest capable of feeding many people.